Kamronbek1/akira/README.md

 # akira
-this is shopping project using spring boot
+this is demo rest api project using spring boot and thymeleaf